Strawberry Pretzel Salad Recipe

 How to Make It

 Mix crushed pretzels, sugar, and butter, then bake the crust until lightly caramelized.
 Whip heavy cream with sugar and vanilla, then beat cream cheese with sugar and fold together until smooth.
 Spread over the cooled crust to create a firm seal.
-Mix boiling water with jello, stir in frozen strawberries, cool slightly, then pour over the cream cheese layer.
+Mix boiling water with jello, cool slightly, stir in strawberries, then pour over the cream cheese layer.
 Chill until fully set.

 Tips for Success